(Screenshot by Michelle Starr/CNET Australia)

-As you can see in the video below of astronaut Colonel Michael Hopkins training aboard the International Space Station, it's pretty intense.
+As you can see in the video below of astronaut Colonel Michael Hopkins training aboard the International Space Station (ISS), it's pretty intense.

-If you'd like to be able to do what he does, Colonel Hopkins will be taking to Google+ on Thursday, February 6, at 9:15 a.m.
-PT to share some of his astronaut training tips.
-He'll be joined by fellow astronaut Rick Mastracchio, and the pair will be streaming from space, onboard the ISS.
+If you'd like to be able to do what he does, Colonel Hopkins will be taking to Google+ on Friday, 7 February at 4.15am AEST to share some of his astronaut training tips.
+He'll be joined by fellow astronaut Rick Mastracchio, and the pair will be streaming from space, on board the ISS.
 Joining them Earthside will be astronaut Jeanette Epps, US Olympic bobsledder Curt Tomasevicz, CrossFit Games champion Rich Froning, Houston Texans football player Jared Crick and Peter Moore of Men's Health magazine.